clivezhg/my-pract-prj/README.md

 - `incFld`, the sub options field, it's "`inc`" by default.
 - `dftVal`, the default value.

-The above are all the parameters supported by Select2-to-Tree
+The above are all the parameters supported by Select2-to-Tree.

-<h3>2. directly create the `select` structure(see "Example 2" in `example/example.html`):</h3>
+<h3>2. directly create the &lt;select&gt; element(see "Example 2" in "example/example.html"):</h3>

-If it's hard to create the required data structure, you can create...
+If it's hard to create the required data structure, you can directly create the &lt;select&gt; element.
 It's like the following:
 ```html
 <select id="sel_2" style="width:8em">
    <option value="1" class="l1 non-leaf">opt_1</option>